 Introduction

-Negligence law holds injurers accountable only if they fail to conform to the standard of care and their victims can establish that this conduct caused them harm.
-According to legal economists, this structure of negligence law is designed to induce injurers to optimally invest in care since when they fail to take reasonable care, injurers are threatened by the expected harm from their actions.
+Negligence law holds tortfeasors accountable only if they fail to conform to the applicable standard of care and their victims can establish that the tortfeasor’s conduct caused the victim’s harm.
+According to legal economists, this structure of negligence law is designed to induce tortfeasors to optimally invest in care since when they fail to take reasonable care, they may be held liable for the expected harm caused by their actions.

-This emphasis on the injurer’s conduct is built around the notion that potential injurers are rarely involved in an accident, even when they are negligent.
-For example, while reckless driving increases the risk of road accidents, most reckless drivers will arrive at their destination without an incident.
-In these paradigmatic cases, the outcome of the behavior – the occurrence of an accident – provides little information about the injurer’s conduct.
+This emphasis on the tortfeasor’s conduct is due to the fact that potential tortfeasors are rarely involved accidents, even when they are negligent.
+For example, while reckless driving increases the risk of road accidents, most reckless drivers will arrive at their destination without incident.
+In these paradigmatic cases, the outcome of the behavior – the occurrence of an accident – provides little information about the tortfeasor’s conduct.

-Some injurers are routinely involved in many adverse events, even when taking adequate care.
-For these injurers, the harm they cause over time offers valuable information about their conduct.
-This information might be especially important in cases where determining the injurer’s conduct in each incident requires a costly inquiry.
+Some tortfeasors are routinely involved in many adverse events, even when taking adequate care.
+For these tortfeasors, the harm they cause over time offers valuable information about their conduct.
+This information might be especially important in cases where determining the tortfeasor’s conduct in each incident requires a costly inquiry.
 Consider the following example.

 Example 1.
 Hospital-acquired infection.
-Alex was admitted to the hospital, suffering from a spine injury, which required a simple surgery and short hospitalization.
-Other than the spine injury, Alex was generally healthy.
-During hospitalization, Alex developed an infection, which caused permanent harm.
+Alex was admitted to the hospital due to a spinal injury that required simple surgery and a short hospital stay.
+Other than the spinal injury, Alex was generally healthy.
+While hospitalized, Alex developed an infection that caused permanent harm.
 Should Alex be compensated for the harm?

 The situation portrayed in Example 1 is very common and often preventable.
-Medical staff can take simple measures - such as washing hands before approaching the patient’s bed or removing ties and bracelets - to reduce the risk of infections.
+Medical staff can take simple measures, such as washing their hands before approaching a patient’s bed or removing their ties and bracelets, to reduce the risk of infection.

-Prevailing tort law is supposed to offer a remedy to any patient who contracted an infection because the medical staff failed to take one of these simple measures.
-Since the cost of these preventative measures is much lower than the risk they prevent, failing to take them is considered negligent.
+Prevailing tort law is supposed to offer a remedy to any patient who contracts an infection because medical staff fails to take one of these simple measures.
+Since the cost of these preventative measures is much lower than the cost of the harm they prevent, failing to take them is considered negligent.
 Even so, most patients suffering from a hospital-acquired infection will not try to sue their physician or medical facility for medical malpractice, and if they do, they will likely lose.

 Consider, for example, the case of Gahm v.
 Thomas Jefferson Univ.
 Hosp., on which Example 1 is based.
 Mr. Gahm underwent back surgery.
 During recovery he developed a severe infection, resulting in two months of hospitalization and long-lasting harm to his body.
-Gahm presented expert reports from several physicians, stating that since he developed a hospital-acquired infection, it stands to reason that the hospital breached its duty to maintain safe and adequate facilities.
+Gahm presented expert reports from several physicians stating that since he developed a hospital-acquired infection, it stands to reason that the hospital breached its duty to maintain safe and adequate facilities.
 The court granted the hospital’s motion to dismiss, stating, “There is no basis for finding that the hospital deviated from an appropriate standard of care … or that the hospital’s services, or lack of them, increased the chances of plaintiff’s infection.”
 The problems Gahm faced with proving his case are shared by most patients in a similar position.